hb-1-0/client-salesforce/README.md

 ## Error Handling

-Errors are thrown for failed authentication, token refresh issues, or failed queries.
+Errors are thrown for failed authentication, token refresh issues, or failed operations.
 Use `try-catch` blocks to handle these errors.

 Example: